alphagov/inside-government-admin-guide/first-steps/find-documents.md

 ## Find documents - using the filters on Publisher

-Click on the 'Documents' link on the top navigation to get to the documents hub.
+Click on the 'Documents' link on the top navigation to get to the full list of documents on GOV.UK.

 ![Document hub 1](document-hub-2.png)